Published on January 22nd, 2020 | by Roger Corbinetti6

 - Most energy-efficient pool cleaner: Hayward W3RC9740CUB SharkVac

-- Best for deep cleaning: Aquabot ABREEZ4 X-Large
+- For deep cleaning: Aquabot ABREEZ4 X-Large

 |Aquabot AJET122 Pool Rover ||Most energy efficient||50ft swivel cable||Fine top-access filter basket||Full pool coverage||44.6lbs dry weight||1 year|